 First things first.
-As a working mother, you can’t do the work unless you have the childcare and pre-school details handled and secure.
+As a mother working outside the home, you can’t do the work unless you have the childcare and pre-school details handled and secure.

 This is where Kinside comes in, says co-founder Shadiah Sigala, who helped to create and launch the membership “concierge service” for working parents to find and manage the web of concerns for parents of children newborn to 5 years old.